rerun/rerun/README.md

 ## Scripts

-Rerun's internal dispatch logic follows the layout convention described above to find and execute scripts for each command.
+Rerun's internal dispatch logic uses the layout convention described above to find and execute scripts for each command.

 Rerun expects a default implementation script for each command